swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 - the `prepare.py` script created the `data/prepared` directory and divided the dataset into a training set and a test set
-- the `train.py` script created the `model.pkl` file and trained the model with the extracted features
+- the `train.py` script created the `model` directory and trained the model with the prepared data.
 - the `evaluate.py` script created the `evaluation` directory and generated some plots and metrics to evaluate the model
 - the `explain.py` script generated a GRAD-CAM heatmap to explain the model